uzagoranski/databox-challenge/PLAYBOOK.md

 To emphasise important things, we also used the NestJS integrated cron job mechanism that can be easily replaced with some kind of cloud-based scheduling
 (event-driven) system, such as AWS Lambda or GCP Cloud Scheduler etc. that ensures cron jobs are executed regularly.

-It's also important to emphasise we've used GitHub Actions in the scope of this repository.
-Although we used it for a super simple task such as linting, it's a good indication of what can be done using the capabilities of GitHub built-in features.
+It's also important to emphasise we've used 2 tools that enforce quality of the committed/pushed code in the scope of this repository, Husky scripts and GitHub Actions.
+Although we used these tools for super simple tasks such as linting and unit testing, it's a good indication of what can be done by using the capabilities of different built-in/external features.

 Last but not least, to achieve complete scalability, we could containerise our service by using some of the dedicated services for managing service orchestration, such as Kubernetes, Docker, Podman and similar.
 That way, we'd be able to use the